 If you don't have access to your DNS you can contact your website administrator or hosting provider to create the domain for you.

 Because the custom domain acts as an alias to view.publitas.com the standard domain will also still load your publications.
-To make sure only your domain gets indexed by search engines we add a canonical tag to the publications loaded using the standard domain.
+To make sure only your domain gets indexed by search engines (SEO) we add a canonical tag to the publications that are loaded using the standard domain.